Introduction to Unix Operators

 These are used to perform logical operators on the operands.

-Ex: When a=20 and b=5 this [ $a -lt 10 -a $b -gt 1] becomes false since a is not less than 10 - Logical OR (|| or -o): This returns a Boolean true value if any one of the operands satisfies the condition else returns false.
+Ex: When a=20 and b=5, this [ $a -lt 10 -a $b -gt 1] becomes false since a is not less than 10 - Logical OR (|| or -o): This returns a true Boolean value if any of the operands satisfy the condition.
+Else returns false.

-Ex: When a=20 and b=5 this [ $a -lt 10 -o $b -gt 1s] becomes true since b greater than 1 is true - Not Equal to (!): This returns a Boolean true value if the operand value is false and vice versa.
+Ex: When a=20 and b=5 this [ $a -lt 10 -o $b -gt 1s] becomes true since b greater than 1 is true - Not Equal to (!): This returns a true Boolean value if the operand value is false and vice versa.

 Ex: If a=true [! $a == true] is false